mediathekview/zapp/CONTRIBUTING.md

 # How to contribute

+## How to open an issue

+If you found a bug, please specify the version of the app, you phone or tablet model and your Android version.
+This will help to track down the problem much fater.

 ## How to add / change / fix code

 1. If you plan to make a significant change to the codebase, please create an